open/close all folders

 - Author Appeal: Every E3, Justin makes sure to book an appointment to see the new Sherlock Holmes game without fail.

 - Double Entendre: Several made at Griffin's expense in reference to his Griffin's Amiibo Corner series, in which he puts various Amiibo into his mouth.

 Greg MillerCo-founder and host of Kinda Funny, formerly of IGN.

 - Shirtless Scene: Greg's shirt has come off on at least one E3 show, and is a frequent occurrence in his various non-GB appearances.

 Brad MuirDesigner at Valve Software, formerly of Double Fine, lead designer of Iron Brigade.

 Danny O’DwyerIndependent video game documentarian at Noclip, formerly a host and producer at GameSpot.

 - Ascended Fanboy

 - Cluster F-Bomb: He's not afraid to swear in the slightest.

-- Those Two Guys: Does Alt+F1, an F1 podcast, with Drew Scanlon.
-He and Dan Ryckert also host Danswers, a podcast where both Dans answer questions pertaining to real life problems.
+- Those Two Guys: Did Alt+F1, an F1 podcast, with Drew Scanlon.
+He and Dan Ryckert also hosted Danswers, a podcast where both Dans answer questions pertaining to real life problems.